From The History of Philosophy: A Short Survey

 Through these successive steps of first affirming then denying God’s attributes, Pseudo-Dionysius argues that we climb ever higher towards an understanding of God that rests on a mystical experience of the divine as we approach him.
 God himself, though, can never be adequately described: “for the perfect and sole cause of all is above all affirmation, and that which transcends all is above all subtraction, absolutely separate, and beyond all that is” (Mystical Theology, 5).

 Boethius: Universals and Divine Foreknowledge

-Boethius (480-524) is best remembered for his theory of universals which set the conceptual framework for discussion on that topic throughout the middle ages.
+Boethius (480-524) is best remembered for his view that God is eternal in the sense that he exists outside of time.
 He was born in Rome to a wealthy Christian family, but soon after orphaned, he was raised by his adopting family with a great appreciation for Greek and Roman culture, at a time when Rome was ruled by barbarian kings.
 He was well acquainted with classical philosophy, particularly Plato, Aristotle and Neoplatonism, and his extensive knowledge made him a valuable asset to the royal government.
 Quickly moving up the ranks in administrative posts, his career came to an abrupt end when he was accused of treason and executed.
 While in prison he wrote his most influential work, The Consolation of Philosophy.